tangalangak23/fraudTweets/README.md

 ```
 - #### Background

-For running in the background I recomend forever a node package.
+For running in the background I recommend forever a node package.
 Once forever is installed follow same steps as above just 'forever start' instead of 'node'.
 ```
 cd WORKING_PATH/fraud/server/
 forever start index.js
 ```

 ## Stats
-- #### 1,352 Lines of JavaScript
+- #### 1,360 Lines of JavaScript
-- #### 375 Lines of HTML
+- #### 374 Lines of HTML
 - #### 139 Lines of CSS
 - #### 112 Lines of MD (This totally counts...)
-- #### 1,978 Total Lines Written
+- #### 1,985 Total Lines Written

 ## Other Stats
 - #### ∞ Tacos Eaten